WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-11-29-Calculating-your-way-to-your-tester-mindset.markdown

 I like to defer reward for the simple cases.
 I might say something like "It displays a message that says 'Divide zero error'."

+_Before I go further, how many of you spotted the grammatical mistake in the error message response?
+I didn't until I at least a third pass on the document, and decided that rather than fix it I would leave it here as an object lesson.
+If you caught it, congratulations, you did better than I did at catching grammar mistakes.
+Those are  bugs too._

 A good candidate is rarely satisfied.
 Maybe divide by zero on such a short calculation was too simple.
 They offer a few more